75th Expeditionary Airlift Squadron: Aeromedical airlift

-In 1993, the squadron transferred its C-5s to other units as part of a re-organization of airlift units and was reassigned to the United States Air Forces in Europe, being assigned C-9 Nightingale medical evacuation aircraft.
+In 1993, the squadron transferred its C-5s to other units as part of a reorganization of airlift units and was reassigned to the United States Air Forces in Europe, being assigned Douglas C-9 Nightingale medical evacuation aircraft.
 It became the primary medical evacuation squadron in USAFE, transporting medical emergencies to Ramstein Air Base and subsequently to the Landstuhl Regional Medical Center.
 In 2003, squadron was inactivated.

 Expeditionary operations

-The squadron was converted to provisional status and redesignated the 75th Expeditionary Airlift Squadron (75 EAS).
+The squadron was converted to provisional status and redesignated the 75th Expeditionary Airlift Squadron.
 In May 2014 it was activated when crews and planes of the 317th Airlift Group deployed to Camp Lemonnier, Djibouti.
 The squadron supported Combined Joint Task Force – Horn of Africa.
 The unit mission included medical evacuations, disaster relief, humanitarian and airdrop operations.
 Operations included movement of the East Africa Response Force to forward positions.